On recordThis profile is no longer actively maintained, with the information now possibly out of date

 The Phulbari Coal Mine is a fundamentally flawed project that risks the impoverishment of hundreds of thousands of people in Bangladesh and will lead to more conflict in the area.

 It is strongly recommended that project financiers, including public development banks and private financial institutions investing in GCM Resources immediately withdraw their support for GCM and this project.
-Without a thorough, publicly reviewed and debated cost benefit analysis of the project, including all short and long-term social and environmental costs, it is impossible to judge whether the Phulbari coal project is a viable option for meeting energy needs in Bangladesh.

 The project will acquire almost 6,000 hectares of land (60 sq km) and, according to project documents and independent reports, will physically and economically displace between 50,000-220,000 people.
 This displacement will take place in one of the most densely populated countries in the world and will destroy a critical agricultural region in the country, threatening Bangladesh’s food supply.
 Over 80 percent of the land taken for this project will be fertile, agricultural land which will not be replaced, leaving farmers and families dependent on the land for their livelihoods with few options for employment.
 In short, the project would turn hundreds of thousands of farmers into land-less wage earners, competing for jobs in entirely different sectors.